FlowIllustrator

 Selecting objects (flow templates) in the work space can be done in various ways:

-1. You can use the Windows-shortcut CTRL-A to select all obejcts in the workspace.
+- You can use the Windows-shortcut CTRL-A to select all obejcts in the workspace.

-2. You can click on an object in the object browser on the left side of the application window.
+- You can click on an object in the object browser on the left side of the application window.
 By holding the STRG-key pressed, you can select multiple objects.

-3. In select mode, you can click on an object in the work space.
+- In select mode, you can click on an object in the work space.
 By holding the STRG-key pressed, you can select multiple objects.

-4. In Select mode, you can click in an empty region of the workspace, kepp the mouse-button pressed, and draw a selection rectangle.
+- In Select mode, you can click in an empty region of the workspace, kepp the mouse-button pressed, and draw a selection rectangle.
 Each flow template intersected by this rectangle will then be selected, as soon as the mouse-button is released.

 Manipulating Objects

 Once an object is selected, you can modify it and adjust its apearance.
 Each selected object is drawn with a surrounding rectangle.
 This rectangle marks an objects bounding box and comes with six modiy-handles.
 These handles are placed on each corner of the bounding box, as well as in the middle of each of its four edges.
 These handles can be used to adjust the size of a selected flow template.
 If you press the SHIFT-key while manipulating these handles, a template will maintain its current center location, and adjust its size accordingly.
+By klicking inside the bounding box of a selected flow template and keeping the mouse-button pressed, one can drag a flow template acrtoss the workspace.
+If however, the CTRL-key is being pressed, while clicking inside a templates bounding box, one can rotate a selected object about its center.
+For each type of selected object, a specialised context category is shown in the ribbon bar.
+These context categories allow to modify all parameters of selected object.
+By allowing to enter specific values, this usually gives the user the ability to tune an illustration in a very precise way.

 The mouse-wheel

-The mouse wheel has two main functionalities.
+The mouse wheel has two main functionalities.- Zooming.

-2. Altering default values of new objects.
+- Altering default values of new objects.

 By pressing the CTRL-key while rotating the mouse-wheel, one can zoom in/out the currnet flow field.
 If the doamin of the current flow field should exceed the screen area, scroll bars allow to navigate through the domain.